Dutch court to rule on case targeting Shell's climate strategy

-A Dutch court will rule on Wednesday in a landmark case in which climate activists seek to force Royal Dutch Shell (RDSa.L) to speed its cuts to greenhouse gas emissions.
+LONDON/AMSTERDAM (Reuters) - A Dutch court will rule on Wednesday in a landmark case in which climate activists seek to force Royal Dutch Shell to speed its cuts to greenhouse gas emissions.

 Filed by seven activist groups including Greenpeace and Friends of the Earth Netherlands, the lawsuit marks a first in which environmental groups have turned to the courts to try to force a major energy firm to change strategy.